 SIDDC was established in 2001 to help the South Island dairy industry achieve continuous improvements in efficiency and productivity, and to promote innovation.

-An industry funded partnership of seven leading dairy sector organisations these partners work to promote the sustainable development of South Island dairying.
+An industry funded partnership of six leading dairy sector organisations these partners work to promote the sustainable development of South Island dairying.
 This is done through collaborative research, education and training for farmers.

 A network delivers consulting and field officers in one-on-one and group discussions, field days, farm and field officer visits, printed material in addition to the partners' and SIDDC’s website.